ZF 6HP transmission: Reduced manufacturing complexity

-Gearset Concept: Quality
+Quality

-The ratios of the 6 gears are nicely evenly distributed in all versions.
+The ratios of the 6 gears are evenly distributed in all versions.
 Exceptions are the large step from 1st to 2nd gear and the almost geometric steps from 3rd to 4th to 5th gear.
 They cannot be eliminated without affecting all other gears.
 As the large step is shifted due to the large span to a lower speed range than with conventional gearboxes, it is less significant.
 As the gear steps are smaller overall due to the additional gear(s), the geometric gear steps are still smaller than the corresponding gear steps of conventional gearboxes.
 Overall, therefore, the weaknesses are not overly significant.
 As the selected gearset concept saves up to 2 components compared to 5-speed transmissions, the advantages clearly outweigh the disadvantages.

-It has a torque converter lock-up for all 6 forward gears, which can be fully disengage when stationary, largely closing the fuel efficiency gap between vehicles with automatic and manual transmissions.
+The layout brings the ability to shift in a non-sequential manner – going from gear 6 to gear 2 in extreme situations simply by changing one shift element (actuating clutch E and releasing brake A).

-In a Lepelletier gearset, a conventional planetary gearset and a composite Ravigneaux gearset are combined to reduce both the size and weight as well as the manufacturing costs.
+In a Lepelletier planetary gearset, a conventional planetary gearset and a composite Ravigneaux gearset are combined to reduce both the size and weight as well as the manufacturing costs.
 Like all transmissions realized with Lepelletier transmissions, the 6HP also dispenses with the use of the direct gear ratio and is thus one of the very few automatic transmission concepts without such a ratio.